Why Yes Quickly Lost Momentum With ‘Big Generator’

 For Yes, the more focused, radio-driven '80s were a time of new beginnings, which resulted in some excellent sonic reinventions, along with a few awkward missteps.
-The band's 12th studio album, 1987′s ‘Big Generator’ (which turns 25 this month), is a prime example of both.
+Big Generator, released on Sept.
+17, 1987, as the band's 12th studio album, is a prime example of both.

-Rabin's more pop-driven style and Horn's colorful production had meshed beautifully with the trademark Yes sound. ’90125′ was a commercial success, but it also had quality songwriting on its side, never downplaying the group's instrumental strengths in the process.
-Following up that landmark album was no easy task, and, perhaps inevitably, 1987′s ‘Big Generator’ was both a critical and commercial disappointment.
+Rabin's more pop-driven style and Horn's colorful production meshed beautifully with the trademark Yes sound.
+90125 was a commercial success, but it also had quality songwriting on its side, never downplaying the group's instrumental strengths in the process.
+Following up that landmark album was no easy task and, perhaps inevitably, Big Generator was both a critical and commercial disappointment.

-Overall, ‘Big Generator’ lacks the inventive spark that made ’90125′ such an intriguing listen.
-On that previous album, Yes sounded invigorated, exploring brighter textures and flirting with electronics and samples, incorporating those more streamlined ideas into songs that still had technical prowess.
-‘Big Generator,’ meanwhile, isn't as technically sharp or inventive.
-The title track is essentially a muted, bluesy reworking of ‘Owner of a Lonely Heart,’ using the same bold brass samples and ridiculously crunchy riffs – but the hook still feels half-formed 25 years later.
+Big Generator lacks the inventive spark that made 90125 such an intriguing listen.
+On the previous album, Yes had sounded invigorated, exploring brighter textures and flirting with electronics and samples, incorporating those more streamlined ideas into songs that still had technical prowess.
+Big Generator just isn't as technically sharp or inventive.
+The title track is essentially a muted, bluesy reworking of "Owner of a Lonely Heart," using the same bold brass samples and ridiculously crunchy riffs – but the hook still feels half-formed decades later.

-Still, ‘Big Generator’ has some sorely overlooked gems.
-The moody epic ‘Shoot High Aim Low‘ finds a sweet-spot between Jon Anderson's mysticism and Rabin's rock attack, with spacey guitar riffs swirling over Chris Squire's churning bass and Alan White's arena-sized drums.
-Lead single ‘Rhythm of Love’ (a mild hit, landing at No. 40 on the Billboard charts) was another example of Yes functioning well as a pop act, utilizing a belted Jon Anderson vocal and a layered attack of vocal harmonies.
+That said, Big Generator boasts some sorely overlooked gems.
+The moody epic "Shoot High Aim Low" finds a sweet-spot between Anderson's mysticism and Rabin's rock attack, with spacey guitar riffs swirling over Chris Squire's churning bass and Alan White's arena-sized drums.
+"Rhythm of Love" (a small hit that landed at No. 40 on the Billboard chart) was another example of Yes functioning well as a pop act, utilizing a belted Jon Anderson vocal and a layered attack of vocal harmonies.

-In retrospect, ‘Big Generator’ is much less of a disaster than it's often made out to be.
+In retrospect, Big Generator is much less of a disaster than it's often made out to be.
 While it may pale in comparison to what came before (and what would follow in the band's late '90s return-to-form), it remains a fascinating snapshot of a band attempting – and failing – to strike gold twice.